george-pov/YTSkedy/docs/api/http/platforms.md

 For WordPress updates, omitting `applicationPassword` or sending it blank preserves the stored Application Password.
 A non-blank value replaces it.
-Omitting `publishingContent` sets both template ids to `null`; include the current ids in the update body when they should be preserved.
+Include the current `publishingContent` ids in every update body when they should be preserved.
 Success returns `200 OK` with the updated platform and redacted settings.

 Status codes:

 - `200 OK` with the updated platform.
-- `400 Bad Request` for a missing or invalid body, invalid name, or invalid reference key, or invalid publish settings using the same type-specific rules as create.
+- `400 Bad Request` for a missing or invalid body, invalid name, invalid reference key, missing or invalid `publishingContent`, or invalid publish settings using the same type-specific rules as create.
 A YouTube update can omit or blank `credentials.clientSecret` and `credentials.refreshToken` to preserve the stored values.
 A WordPress update can omit or blank `applicationPassword` to preserve the stored value.
 - `400 Bad Request` when `publishingContent` references a template that does not exist for the platform type.
 - `404 Not Found` when no platform has the id.